Dermatofibroma Removed – All You Need To Know

 Table of Contents

-At Cryosonic, we know -a bump is a bump-scary, and can make you feel self-conscious or uncomfortable.
-And that’s why we have professional, non-invasive options, like cryotherapy, which can remove dermatofibromas safely and easily.
+At Cryosonic, we know -a bump is a bump, scary, and can make you feel self-conscious or uncomfortable.
+And that’s why we offer professional, non-invasive options, like cryotherapy, that can safely and easily remove dermatofibromas.

 What Does a Dermatofibroma Look Like — and How Do You Know It’s Not Something Else?

-In general, dermatofibromas present as a small firm bump in the skin.
-They should be brown, red or even a little purple in shade.
-They are usually no larger than 1 cm in size and a little bit dimpled in the centrec when you squeeze them.
+In general, dermatofibromas present as small, firm bumps on the skin.
+They should be brown, red, or even a little purple in shade.
+They are usually no larger than 1 cm and a little dimpled in the centre when you squeeze them.

-More commonly, they may result from a minor injury to the skin, an insect bite or hair removal.
+More commonly, they may result from a minor injury to the skin, an insect bite, or hair removal.
 The good news?
 They’re benign (non-cancerous).
-See Here What Is Cryopen treatment
+See here what the Cryopen treatment is

-When Is It Time to Take a Dermatofibroma Off?
+When Is It Time to Remove a Dermatofibroma?

 • It’s itchy, painful, or you get a lot of irritation from clothing or shaving.